 The term moyamoya (Japanese for "puff of smoke") refers to the appearance on angiography of abnormal vascular collateral networks that develop adjacent to the stenotic vessels.
 The steno-occlusive areas are usually bilateral, but unilateral involvement does not exclude the diagnosis.
 (See Workup.)

+Blood vessel walls consist of 3 layers: the intima is the innermost layer; the media is a muscular middle layer; and the adventitia is the outermost layer.
+Separating the intima and media is the internal elastic lamina, an elastic membrane that is considered the outermost part of the intima.
 Pathologically, moyamoya disease is characterized by intimal thickening in the walls of the terminal portions of the internal carotid vessels bilaterally.
 The proliferating intima may contain lipid deposits.
 The anterior, middle, and posterior cerebral arteries that emanate from the circle of Willis may show varying degrees of stenosis or occlusion.
 This is associated with fibrocellular thickening of the intima, waving of the internal elastic lamina, and thinning of the media.
 (See Etiology, Workup, Treatment, and Medication.)

 Numerous small vascular channels can be seen around the circle of Willis.
 These are perforators and anastomotic branches.
 The pia mater may also have reticular conglomerates of small vessels.

 The cause of moyamoya disease is not known.
-The disease is believed to be hereditary.
+The disease is believed to be genetic.
 Fukui reported a family history in 10% of patients with the disorder.
 Moreover, Mineharu suggested that familial moyamoya disease is autosomal dominant with incomplete penetrance that depends on age and genomic imprinting factors.
 Genetically, susceptibility loci have been found on 3p, 6p, 17q, and band 8q23.
 Mineharu et al have found a specific gene locus, q25.3, on chromosome 17.
 A genome-wide association study identified RNF213 as the first gene associated with moyamoya.
 One meta-analysis demonstrated that there are strong associations between p.R4859K and p.R4810K polymorphisms of the RNF213 gene and moyamoya disease.

 People with moyamoya disease have been found to have a higher incidence of elevated thyroid antibodies.
 While this is an association in some individuals, the significance is not clear.
 However, it suggests that immune abnormalities may play some role in moyamoya disease.